jylauril/jquery-runner/README.md

 ## Events

-#### There are currently 3 events that gets fired:
+#### There are currently 5 events that gets fired:

-* `runnerStarted` - This event gets fired when the `start` method is invoked.
+* `runnerStart` - This event gets fired when the `start` method is invoked.

-* `runnerStopped` - This event gets fired when the `stop` method is invoked.
+* `runnerStop` - This event gets fired when the `stop` method is invoked.
 Note that this event is also fired when the runner reaches the `stopAt` value.

 * `runnerLap` - This event gets fired when the `lap` method is invoked.

+* `runnerReset` - This event gets fired when the `reset` method is invoked.

+* `runnerFinish` - This event gets fired when the runner reaches the `stopAt` value.

 Each of these events will pass the result of the `info` method as an argument in the event call.
 See examples for usage.